Welcome to the HOBNET project!

 The main objective of HOBNET is to ease and maximize the use of FIRE platforms by multidisciplinary developers of Future Internet applications focused on automation and energy efficiency for smart/green buildings.

-Key research innovations will be experimentally validated at an integrated platform of a large scale smart building proof of concept application, in two buildings of a UN related foundation in Geneva and two existing FIRE test-beds.
-The buildings will act as source of research challenges for smart services like energy optimization, control access, safety, audio/video provision and automatic control.
-Developed algorithms and technology solutions will be tested via deploying large numbers of diverse smart devices at the buildings and FIRE test-beds.
+Key research innovations are experimentally validated at an integrated platform of a large scale smart building proof of concept application, in two buildings of a UN related foundation in Geneva and two existing FIRE test-beds.
+The buildings act as source of research challenges for smart services like energy optimization, control access, safety, audio/video provision and automatic control.
+Developed algorithms and technology solutions are tested via deploying large numbers of diverse smart devices at the buildings and FIRE test-beds.
 These tests will also provide real data traces towards accurate models.
-A repository of implemented algorithms and a multipurpose building automation demonstration for connecting with external activities will be provided.
+A repository of implemented algorithms and a multipurpose building automation demonstration for connecting with external activities is provided.